casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 The Factory contract is generally used to create a token pair.
 It throws an event that a pair has been created and allows the user to read the pair created.
 The most important to notice is that the generation of a token pair actually creates a contract of type Pair under a new address hash.
 The Pair smart contract is used to perform operations like mint or burn on a created pair of tokens.

 Having this in mind we will be building two contracts which reference each other in some shape or form.
-We will look at how the keys are deployed in the contracts context and how we can pass the contract hash into a deployed contract so another contract can be called.
+We will look at how the keys are deployed in the contract's context and how we can pass the contract hash into a deployed contract so another contract can be called.

 ## Creating the Project {#create-project}